To Follow this Stock? Playa Hotels & Resorts N.V. (PLYA)

 Playa Hotels & Resorts N.V.
-(PLYA) traded 175027 shares on FRIDAY trading session and observed an average volume with 207.21K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-PLYA disclosed a change of 0.24% and its listed share value at $8.27 in the recent trade transaction.
+(PLYA) traded 182831 shares on hands and observed an average volume with 208.24K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+PLYA disclosed a change of 1.57% and its listed share value at $8.4 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Services sector.
-It has a market capitalization of $1.10B.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 VOLATILITY ANALYSIS:

-Volatility remained at 3.40% over last week and shows 3.40% volatility in last month.
+Volatility remained at 2.62% over last week and shows 3.28% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at -.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 0.25.
+ATR value stands at 0.23.

 PROFITABILITY SNAP:

 Net profit margin of the company is -0.10% that shows the company earning by every dollar of sales.
 Gross margin is detected at 42.80% and Operating Margin is noted at 8.50%.
+Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 0.00%.
 Return on Investment (ROI) is 4.30%.
 Return on Equity (ROE) is -0.10%.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 6.22% and trading from 50 days moving average with 6.27%.
-The stock price is performing along rising drift from its 200 days moving average with 5.78%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 7.20% and trading from 50 days moving average with 7.60%.
+The stock price is performing along positive drift from its 200 days moving average with 7.39%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: